smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 If for any reason the module determines that an app service provider is no longer to be published and is to be removed it will notify the app service provider through an `OnAppServiceRecordUpdated` with the `servicePublished` boolean set to false.
 It will be the responsibility of the app service provider to then tear down their service resources on the mobile device side.

-If the service wishes to reregister it can follow the normal flow and pending the `updateResult` param in the notification.
+If the service wishes to reregister it can follow the normal flow, pending the `updateResult` param in the notification.

 #### App Service Consumer